 This type of lien covers any person or business that furnishes material, renders services or provides labor for the following:

-Note: These are just the main categories.
-A mechanics lien is not limited to these professions.
+Note: These are some of the main categories.
+However, a mechanics lien is not limited to these professions.

 A lien may be filed against property titles notifying potential lenders or purchasers that someone is claiming that a debt is owed.
 This claim may cover any material, equipment or labor that has been provided to a specific project or projects.